Tok Pisin: Circumlocution and synonyms

 Linguists observe that these circumlocutions are unstable ad hoc descriptions of an object, rather than set "words" or names.
 The situation is comparable to a Tok Pisin-English dictionary's definition of a Tok Pisin word with no English equivalent, such as milis being defined as "coconut milk made from shedding coconut meat in the water of a ripe nut"; nobody would suggest that this lengthy expression is the "English name" for this drink.

-Secondly, it is often claimed that mixmaster bilong Jesus Christ is the Tok Pisin word for "helicopter" (the Sunbeam Mixmaster was an electric food processor popular in the United States and Australia).
+It is often claimed that mixmaster bilong Jesus Christ (miksmasta bilong Jisas Krais), an adposition translating to Jesus Christ's Mixmaster (the Sunbeam Mixmaster was an electric food processor popular in the United States and Australia), is the Tok Pisin word for "helicopter."
 This factoid appeared as early as 1965 and still circulates online today.
 However, the phrase appears to be a fabrication by expatriates working in New Guinea.
 Linguists point out that helicopters, introduced to New Guinea by oil search teams, would have been far more familiar to early Tok Pisin speakers than electric food processors.